sercona/Owon-Multimeters/README.md

 	(by default, you'll likely have to run this under sudo because the gatttool won't seem to talk to BLE devices initially without being superuser/root)

+	4) If you want to see the raw hex bytes (from linux cli):

+	$ gatttool -b A6:C0:80:E5:84:0C -I
+	[A6:C0:80:E5:84:0C][LE]> connect
+	Attempting to connect to A6:C0:80:E5:84:0C
+	Connection successful
+	Notification handle = 0x001b value: 24 f0 04 00 00 00
+	Notification handle = 0x001b value: 24 f0 04 00 00 00
+	Notification handle = 0x001b value: 24 f0 04 00 00 00
+	Notification handle = 0x001b value: 24 f0 04 00 00 00
+	Notification handle = 0x001b value: 24 f0 04 00 00 00
+	Notification handle = 0x001b value: 24 f0 04 00 00 00
+	Notification handle = 0x001b value: 24 f0 04 00 00 00
+	Notification handle = 0x001b value: 24 f0 04 00 00 00
+	[A6:C0:80:E5:84:0C][LE]> quit

+	* Use your device's BLE MAC address.
+	* The 0x001b value may be the same or it may be different for you.
+	* If your (new) meter shows a different handle id, you can try to edit the source code and see if the application decodes your stream.
+	* Run the application with "-d" switch for debugging output.

 # Usage